tgskyline/Learning_WebDrive-IO_Mobile/README.md

     ./test/pageobjects/**/*.js
     ?
 Which reporter do you want to use? spec
     ?
 Do you want to add a plugin to your test setup?
     ?
-Do you want to add a service to your test setup? chromedriver, appium
+Do you want to add a service to your test setup? appium ?
-    ?
 What is the base url? http://localhost
     ?
 Do you want me to run `npm install` Yes